CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

 .. _keys_from_show_command:

-5.1.1 Identifying keys directy from show command output
+5.1.1 Identifying keys directly from show command output
 -------------------------------------------------------

 Writing a schema based on device output can range from straightforward to